aodhmeade/cka-exam-prep/troubleshooting.md

 | 5.
 Troubleshoot cluster component failure |   |
 | 6.
 Troubleshoot networking                |   |

-Seems to make more sense to group the sections as follows:
+- Seems to make more sense to group the sections as follows:

-1 and 6: cover Kubernetes Components
+- 1 and 5: covers Kubernetes Components
     - Control Plane Components: kube-apiserver, etcd, kube-scheduler,
     - kube-controller-manager
     - Node Components: kubelet, kube-proxy, container runtime
     - Addons: namely DNS

-2, 3 and 4: cover Applications
+- 2, 3 and 4: covers Applications

-6: cover Networking (Services CNI)
+- 6: covers Networking (Services CNI)

 Some observations:
 Kubernetes relies on API calls and is sensitive to network issues.
 Therefore, standard linux tools (e.g. dig, tcpdump) can be very useful in troubleshooting your cluster.

-# ** 1.
-Evaluate cluster and node logging  **
+# **1. Evaluate cluster and node logging**

 ## Node level logging architecture:
 - a container engine handles & redirects any output generated to a containerised applications stdout and stderr streams.
 For example, the Docker container